Cracko298/3DS-Anti-Cheat-Plugin/README.md

 *Note #1: This is a W.I.P.
 Anti-Cheat it WILL break & have bugs.

 *Note #2: The activation key is "B" your game will immediately crash when the "B" key is pressed.
-As long as with any cheaters online.
+As well as with any cheaters online.
 (If you're connected to an online game obv).

 *Note #3: This only works for NTR-CFW cheats.
 Not CTRPF or Luma-Cheats.
 Meaning it won't work with CTRPF or Luma-Cheats it only works using the NTR-CFW version of the Plugin.